edsu/inkdroid.org/support/index.md

 * [KeepassXC](https://keepassxc.org/): I use this open source software to manage passwords.
 * [May First](https://mayfirst.org): A not-for-profit tech cooperative for left activists.
 My website runs on their servers.
 * [NeoVim](https://neovim.io/): the text editor I use every day.
+* [The New York Times](https://www.nytimes.com/): I guess the news is still good?
+The recipes may be more reliable.
 * [Pinboard](https://pinboard.in/u:edsu): I regularly bookmark things and put them here.
 * [Plausible](https://plausible.io): A privacy minded web web analytics tool.
 I use it on this website.
 * [SocialCoop](https://wiki.social.coop): A co-operatively managed Mastodon instance.